 The style applies to all the buttons created with the `item' functions (not to buttons inserted into toolbar as separate widgets).

-These functions return a Button which you could then use to add
+These functions return a Button which you could then use to add callbacks for signal and event handling.$toolbar->append_item( $text,

 $tooltip_text,